interacto/interacto-javafx/README.md

     //...

     @Override
-    protected void initialiseInteractors() throws IllegalAccessException, InstantiationException {
+    protected void configureBindings() throws IllegalAccessException, InstantiationException {
         //...
-        // Defines an interactor that binds a combobox interaction to the action SetUnit addComboBoxInteractor(SetUnit.class,  // The type of the action to produce action -> action.setUnit(Unit.getUnit(unitChoice.getSelectionModel().getSelectedItem())), // The initialisation of the action unitChoice); // The source widget to listen }
+        // Defines an widget binding that binds a combobox to the action SetUnit bindComboBox(SetUnit.class,  // The type of the action to produce action -> action.setUnit(Unit.getUnit(unitChoice.getSelectionModel().getSelectedItem())), // The initialisation of the action unitChoice); // The source widget to listen }